- Home

 Protect Your Family from Lead in Your Home

-Renters: Federal law requires that before signing a lease for housing built before 1978, renters must receive the following from your landlord:
+RENTERS: Federal law requires that before signing a lease for housing built before 1978, renters must receive the following from your landlord:

 - An EPA-approved information pamphlet on identifying and controlling lead-based paint hazards: Protect Your Family From Lead in Your Home.
 Also available in Spanish.